rajveeerr/100xDevs-Journey/Assignments/Week2/readme.md

 # Week 2 Assignments & Class Notes

-This repository contains all the assignments I've completed and the class notes I've taken during Week 2 of the 100xDevs Web Development Cohort 3.
+This directory contains all the assignments I've completed and the class notes I've taken during Week 2 of the 100xDevs Web Development Cohort 3.

 ## Directory Structure